Reuben-Kipkemboi/Django-to-Railway/README.md

-## Django Web application with PostreSQL database deployment to  Railway.app
+## Django Web application with PostgreSQL database deployment to  Railway.app
 - Deployment of a django application with postgres database to railway.app

 **Our Road map**
 ![Project Roadmap](/Images/railway_app.webp)

-#### By Reuben Kipkemboi

 ## Table of Content